yicone/hotel/README.md

 ## Support

-If you are benefiting from hotel, you can support its development on [Patreon](https://patreon.com/typicode).
+If you are benefiting from hotel, you can support its development on [Patreon](https://www.patreon.com/yicone).

-You can view the list of Supporters here https://thanks.typicode.com.

 ## Video